Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 HOW DOES FACTORING ACCOUNTS RECEIVABLE WORK?

-When we talk to clients both small businesses and large about business accounts receivable factoring solutions and financing accounts receivable, we recommend they focus on firms with a nominal holdback, a competitive advance rate, and, most importantly, are comfortable allowing you to do your own billing and collecting.
+When we talk to clients, both small businesses and large, about business accounts receivable factoring solutions and financing accounts receivable, we recommend that they focus on firms with a nominal holdback, a competitive advance rate, and, most importantly, that are comfortable allowing you to do your own billing and collecting.

-Naturally, at the same time, when you factor in your receivables, you are in a position to reap the key benefits of receivable financing, which is cash flow and working capital leverage you did not have.
+Naturally, when you factor in your receivables, you are in a position to reap the key benefits of receivable financing: cash flow and working capital leverage you did not have.

 KEY TAKEAWAYS